N-coder82/wordguess/README.md

-# This repo is no longer being maintained!
+# There are no new versions of this repo but it is bug-free (mostly) and works well!